ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 ## Getting Started

-TouchTerrain reads DEM data of a geographical extent (a geotiff file downloaded from Earth Engine or from a local raster file) an creates a 3D model suitable for 3D printing.
-The geotiff from EE is automatically UTM projected and usually downsampled.
+TouchTerrain reads DEM data of a geographical extent (a geotiff file downloaded from Earth Engine or from a local raster file) and from it creates a 3D model suitable for 3D printing.
+Online data from EE is automatically UTM projected and usually downsampled.
 The 3D model (STL or OBJ format), possibly consisting of several files (tiles), is saved in a zip file along with a log file with details about the process steps.

  For the standalone version the processing parameters are given directly in the code (hardcoded) or read from a JSON config file.
 You can use the stand-alone version to process local DEM raster file (see `importedDEM`) or get online DEM data from Earth Engine (provided you have a account with them).
 After processing the resulting zip file is stored locally.
 However, there is no graphical (map) interface for easily requesting a certain area from EE, the geographical extent of the request has to be given in lat/long coordinates as text.
 (Note: this might change in the future, I'm looking into using geemap inside jupyter ...)